infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_network_view.md

 # Network View Data Source

-Use the data source to retrieve the following information for list of network view resources from the corresponding object in NIOS:
+Use the data source to retrieve the following information for a network view resource from the corresponding object in NIOS:

 * `name`: the name of the network view to be specified.
 Example: `custom_netview`
 * `comment`: a description of the network view.
 This is a regular comment.
 Example: `From the outside`.